zdebruine/RcppSparse/README.md

 **Speed**: _Rcpp::dgCMatrix_ sparse iterators are faster than Armadillo, and only slightly slower than Eigen ([**benchmarks**](https://github.com/zdebruine/RcppSparse/wiki/Microbenchmarks:-RcppArmadillo-and-RcppEigen)).  _Rcpp::dgCMatrix_ is almost universally faster than equivalent R "Matrix" package operations ([**benchmarks**](https://github.com/zdebruine/RcppSparse/wiki/Microbenchmarks:--Matrix-R-package)).

+## Why to use
+RcppArmadillo and RcppEigen make deep copies of a sparse matrix when converting from R double-type to C++ type. _Rcpp::dgcMatrix_ passes by reference, not copy.
+This means no time or memory is wasted doing a deep copy.

 ## When to use/not to use
 * Use when you need to access an R dgCMatrix in C++ in _double_ type and do not need to modify non-zero values
 * Use when the overhead of a deep copy of your sparse matrix is unacceptable or a copy of your very large matrix will not fit in memory